duskpoet/martlet/article.md

 ## Requirements
 I want to have a database migration tool, that has the following properties:
 1. Every migration is written in a single SQL file, meaning both "up" and "down" parts.
 This will allow Copilot to fill in the rollback migration.
 And the fact that it's a bare SQL also makes it the most flexible and supported solution.
-2. Currently applied version should be managed by the tool.
+2. The currently applied version should be managed by the tool.
 I want the tool to be self-sufficient.
-3. I want the tool to support different databases like Postgres, MySQL, SQL Server, etc. So it should be extendable in that sense.
+3. I want the tool to support different databases, such as Postgres, MySQL, SQL Server, etc., so it should be extendable in that sense.
 4. I don't want it to be oversized, so only drivers for the necessary database should be installed, ideally on demand.
-5. I want it to be a part of the javascript ecosystem, since most of the projects I work on are a part of it.
+5. I want it to be part of the javascript ecosystem since most of the projects I work on are a part of it.
 6. Every migration should be performed inside of a transaction.

 ## Introduction
-A lot of these points were born from my experience with this awesome tool, called [tern](https://github.com/JackC/tern).
-I was sad, that javascript doesn't have the same!
+A lot of these points were born from my experience with this awesome tool called [tern](https://github.com/JackC/tern).
+I was sad that javascript doesn't have the same!
 (Or maybe I suck at googling...).
 So I decided this could be a nice coding exercise for myself and a story that could be interesting to someone else :)

 ## Development

 ### Part 1.
 Designing the tool
 Let's ~~steal~~ design the CLI tool!
-1. All migrations would have the following naming scheme: `<number>_<name>.sql`, example `001_initial_setup.sql` where number would represent the migration version number.
+1. All migrations would have the following naming scheme: `<number>_<name>.sql`, where the number would represent the migration version number, for example, `001_initial_setup.sql`.
 2. All migrations would reside in a single dir.
-3. Database driver would be downloaded on demand, either some prebundled package or just issuing some sort of `npm install <driver>`.
+3. Database driver would be downloaded on demand, either some pre-bundled package or just issuing some sort of `npm install <driver>`.

 So the syntax for the tool would be the following: `martlet up --database-url <url> --driver <driver> --dir <dir>` or `martlet down <version> <same options>`.

 Where "up" should apply all migations that are not applied yet and down should rollback to the specified version.
 Options have the following meaning and defaults:
 - **database-url** - connection string for the database, the default would be to lookup the env variable `DATABASE_URL`
 - **driver** - database driver to use.
-For the first version I will only support postgres with option named "pg".
+For the first version, I will only support Postgres with an option named "pg".
 - **dir** - directory where migrations reside, default is `migrations`

-As you can see, I've started with figuring out with how I would invoke the tool before writing any actual code.
+As you can see, I've started with figuring out how I would invoke the tool before writing any actual code.
 This is a good practice, it helps to realize requirements and reduce development cycles.

 ### Part 2.
 Implementation